Google's Schmidt to visit Myanmar, an untapped telecoms market

 The former Burma is the last virgin territory for businesses in Asia, with untapped markets including the telecoms sector: mobile penetration in the country of 60 million is estimated to be a meagre 5-10 percent.

-His book, "The New Digital Age", due to hit bookshelves in April, was co-authored with Google Ideas chief Jared Cohen, who had previously worked at the U.S. State Department.

-According to an early review in The Wall Street Journal, the authors criticize China for being an enthusiastic "filterer of information" and a "prolific" hacker of foreign companies.
-During Schmidt's tenure as Google's chief, the company famously pulled out of China after a dispute over censorship and hacking.
+The country's planned modernisation of telecoms infrastructure and expected boom in mobile phone usage will pave the way for the entry of companies such as Google, which could profit greatly through sales of cheap smartphones built around its Android platform.

 "Eric (Schmidt) is visiting several countries in Asia to connect with local partners and Googlers who are working to improve the lives of many millions of people across the region by helping them get online and access the world's information for the first time in the next few years," Google said in a statement.
-His trip also includes India.
+His trip will also take in India.

 The Myanmar trip will be Schmidt's second visit this year to a country off the beaten track.
 In January he went to North Korea, saying it was a personal trip to talk about a free and open Internet.